ZillowProjectPlaceholder/Zillow-Regression-Project/README.md

 >1.
 Download data from zillow database in MySQL with Codeup credentials.
 >2.
 Install acquire.py, prepare.py and model.py into your working directory.
 >3.
 Run a jupyter notebook importing the necessary libraries and functions.
 >4.
-Follow along in report.ipynb or forge your own exploratory path.
+Follow along in distribution_report.ipynb/property_values_report or forge your own exploratory path.

 [back to the top](#section_6)